 Before we get down to business, you might want to know the importance of greeting people in Bulgarian culture.
 Is it that significant?
 Won’t non-verbal cues such as smiling and nodding suffice?
 Like any other culture in the world, it’s always more appropriate and fitting for you to greet a native Bulgarian, especially if you’re planning to stay in Bulgaria for quite some time.
 A short hello can definitely go a long way; you may look more appealing and approachable to the Bulgarians, gain reputation or recognition as well as establish connections with the local community.
 So today, let’s look at the ways of saying hello in Bulgarian.

 If you’re wondering how do Bulgarians greet each other, you should know that there are several ways to say hello in Bulgarian.
 Let’s learn what are the basic phrases in Bulgarian greetings.

-Добър ден (dobar den) literally means 'good day' in the Bulgarian language.
-This phrase is formally used by the Bulgarians to greet each other during the day time and the most general way to say hello in Bulgarian.
-It's the standard way of saying 'hello' to anyone, be it the entity you're addressing the greeting is only a person or a group of people.
+Добър ден (dobar den) literally means ‘good day’ in the Bulgarian language.
+This phrase is formally used by the Bulgarians to greet each other during the daytime and is the most general way to say hello in Bulgarian.
+It’s the standard way of saying ‘hello’ to anyone, be it the entity you’re addressing the greeting is only a person or a group of people.